Pekkahu/generator-do-not-get-stored-in-memory-then-how-come-i-get-those-value-even-after-the-loop-is-ended-/README.md

 Process finished with exit code 0
 ```
-> ifyou have't found it out in upper code, here it is again too take look at the code.
+> if you have't found it out in upper code, here it is again too take look at the code.
 ```python

  |  __iter__(self, /)